 - Treat adult dogs 3 -6 monthly to reduce the re-infection rate

 - After worming wait 1 week before adding poo to your wormery.

 Do not use worm compost made from dog poo:

 - On vegetables or soft fruit

-- As mulch on flower beds were dogs have access or where children play.
+on flower beds to which dogs have access or where children play.

 Do not put cat faeces in a wormery